C/2025 B2 (Borisov)

 The interactive orbit chart above shows the comet's path through the solar system and its position at the given date.
 Green and blue lines are shown perpendicular to the ecliptic plane: Green if the path is above the ecliptic plane, blue if it is below.
 (Left-click and drag to rotate the view; Right-click and drag to move the view; Use scroll wheel to zoom in our out.)

 The light curve chart below shows the estimated development of the comet's magnitude.
-Blue and black dots are visual and photometric CCD observations respectively from COBS or the MPC.
+Blue and black dots are visual and photometric CCD observations from COBS.
 The light curve is based on the absolute magnitude and slope parameter as calculated from an MPEC, or the latest values provided by the minor planet center.
-(6.20 + 5 log[∆] + 10.00 log[r]).
+(6.2 + 5 log[∆] + 10.0 log[r]).
+An additional green curve is displayed when an increase in apparent brightness is expected due to forward scattering of sunlight, which occurs when a dust-rich comet is located between the Earth and the Sun.
+(See Marcus 2007)

 The all-sky chart below shows the path of the comet over the same period as the light curve.
 The comet's current position is marked yellow.